 Silicone elastomeric coating on entire exterior to reflect heat if in direct sun, and the silicone coating is the best protection against rust, it's no longer a problem.

 3 windows- 6' x 4' vinyl sliders and a 36” exterior door.

 Basic 36” x 36” or a nicer 34” X 60” shower stall, toilet, sink and basic bathroom hardware/accessories.

 Efficiency kitchen with single counter top and lower cabinets, sink.

-Overhead fluorescent lighting (4 lights), 8 electrical outlets.
-(We are not wild about fluorescent lighting, but it is very economical.
-We can install other lighting if desired.)
-Going with no insulation and drywall will save you quite a bit of money, but it can get very cold at night.
+Overhead led lighting (4 lights), 7 electrical outlets.
+(We are not wild about fluorescent lighting, similar looking LED fixtures now are reasonably priced and recommended) Going with no insulation and drywall will save you quite a bit of money, but it can get very cold at night.
 We can insulate, install drywall and paint for about $6k.
 It is a big job which starts with light gauge steel studs welded through out the interior walls and ceiling.
 Wiring on insulated models is all inside of the drywall and looks much nicer, plus the corrugated walls are now covered up and completely flat, and square to the floor, making it much easier to clean the floor.
-This economy model’s flooring is the wood floors that come with the container, sealed and painted with oil-based floor enamel coating.
+This economy model’s flooring is the wood floors that come with the container, sealed and painted with floor enamel coating.

 Our legal & permittable single 40’ container home